Xilinx/Vitis_Model_Composer/Designs/FFT2D/README_HDL.md

 # 2D FFT using both AI Engines and Programmable Logic (HDL)
 In this section we showcase a 2D-FFT design using both AI Engines and Programmable Logic.
-Two 1D FFTs are implemented on AI Engiens and a transpose operation is implemented on the programmable logic using the HLS Kernel block.
+Two 1D FFTs are implemented on AI Engiens and a transpose operation is implemented using HDL blocks on the programmable logic.

 ## Knowledge nuggets
 :bulb: You can seamlessly connect AI Engine blocks to HLS kernel blocks.